 When it is not feasible to access a spot with your typical mallard decoy, consider going with different options.
 You can always lighten up and take fewer decoys, but there are some other choices that can help you save on weight and space.
 A combination spread of windsocks, shells, or even silhouettes can make a big difference in the accessibility of some locations.

-The Best Mallard Duck Decoys on the Market
+The Best Mallard Duck Decoys on the Market in 2023

 Best Floating Mallard Decoy: